-- 5.1 The objectives of the Society are: - 5.1.1 To be a national and regional based learned society focusing on electric energy. - 5.1.2 To be active in career development, information sharing and provide opportunities for continual learning. - 5.1.3 To promote electric energy with an emphasis on engineering technology as well as management. - 5.1.4 To provide the expert focus of Engineers Australia in electric energy matters. - 5.1.5 To be active across all broad categories of electric energy including generation, transmission, distribution and retail as well as end-use applications of electric energy. - 5.1.6 To stimulate research and innovation in the fields of electric energy generation, transmission, distribution, retail and customer end-use. - 5.1.7 To improve communications with and networking of Members. - 5.1.8 To recognise Member contributions and increase membership, in particular to increase the number of young Australians developing careers in the electric energy industry. - 5.1.9 To run effective conferences and seminars, satisfying conference and seminar needs by developing close relationships with suppliers. - 5.1.10 To promote EESA Members to the community, represent community interest on electricity energy industry matters, influence government energy industry policy, develop good
+- 5.1.5 To be active across all broad categories of electric energy including generation, transmission, distribution and retail as well as end-use applications of electric energy and emerging technologies. - 5.1.6 To stimulate research and innovation in the fields of electric energy generation, transmission, distribution, retail and customer end-use. - 5.1.7 To improve communications with and networking of Individual and Corporate Members. - 5.1.8 To recognise Member contributions and increase membership, in particular to increase the number of young Australians and those from diverse backgrounds developing careers in the electric energy industry. - 5.1.9 To run effective conferences and seminars, satisfying conference and seminar needs by developing close relationships with suppliers. - 5.1.10 To promote EESA Members to the community, represent community interest on electricity energy industry matters, influence government energy industry policy, develop good working relationships with the media and improve relationships and co-ordinate activities with other industry groups, in accordance with Engineers Australia guidelines.

-- working relationships with the media and improve relationships and co-ordinate activities with other industry groups, in accordance with Engineers Australia guidelines. - 5.1.11 To encourage Members to seek formal recognition of their competency and continued professional development. - 5.1.12 To exchange and disseminate matters related to the electric energy industry with like organisations both locally and internationally.
+- 5.1.11 To encourage Members to seek formal recognition of their competency and continued professional development. - 5.1.12 To exchange and disseminate matters related to the electric energy industry with like organisations both locally and internationally.